JungleJ0n/better-minimap/README.md

 # better-minimap
-Modification for Farming Simulator 17
+Fork of Modification jDanek ported for Farming Simulator 19